 1. Piconet 2.
 Scatternet

-Piconet is a type of bluetooth network that contains one primary node called master node and seven active secondary nodes called slave nodes.
-Thus, we can say that there are total of 8 active nodes which are present at a distance of 10 metres.
+Piconet is a type of Bluetooth network that contains one primary node called master node and seven active secondary nodes called slave nodes.
+Thus, we can say that there are total of 8 active nodes which are present at a distance of 10 meters.
 The communication between the primary and secondary node can be one-to-one or one-to-many.
 Possible communication is only between the master and slave; Slave-slave communication is not possible.
-It also have 255 parked nodes, these are secondary nodes and cannot take participation in communication unless it get converted to the active state.
+It also have 255 parked nodes, these are secondary nodes and cannot take participation in communication unless it gets converted to the active state.

 Bluetooth protocol stack: